Eczacıbaşı Volleyball

-Eczacıbaşı Dynavit is the women's volleyball department of Eczacıbaşı S.K., a Turkish sports club based in Istanbul, Turkey.
+Eczacıbaşı Dynavit is the professional women's volleyball department of Eczacıbaşı S.K., a Turkish sports club based in Istanbul, Turkey.
 The team plays its home matches at the Eczacıbaşı Spor Salonu hall in Istanbul.
 Eczacıbaşı has won a record 16 Turkish League titles and a record nine Turkish Cups, amongst others.
 In the 2014–15 season they won the CEV Champions League and that gave them the ticket to capture the 2015 FIVB World Club Championship in Zürich, a year later the club became the first club in the world to win the FIVB World Club Championship back-to-back by defending their crown in the Philippines during the 2016 FIVB World Club Championship in Manila.
 Eczacıbaşı VitrA is the most successful Turkish volleyball club with 28 national championship titles overall since the introduction of a national league in 1956.

 Team names

 Due to sponsorship, the women's volleyball team have competed under the following names: